build-on-aws/content/posts/practical-cloud-guide/deploy-a-cloud-database-to-scale-lamp-app/index.md

 ## Module 3: Replace the Database

-In this section we will replace the local MySQL instance running in the VPS with a high availability Amazon Relational Database Service database.
+The next step is to replace the local MySQL instance running in the VPS with a high availability Amazon Relational Database Service (RDS) database.
 The application architecture will look like this:

 ![Re-architecting the monolithic application](./images/lamp-architecture-2.jpg)

 Update the application configuration to point to the highly-available Lightsail database.
-First we will need the address of the high availability database.
+First, we will need the address of the high availability database.
 Use the `get-relational-databases` command to get the a JSON doc describing the instance and filter it with jq.

 ```bash
 aws lightsail get-relational-databases | jq .relationalDatabases[].masterEndpoint.address